-- 17.1 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 17.3 The school's senior management and the governing body will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.
+17.1 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures.

+- 17.2 We will complete an audit of the school's safeguarding arrangements at frequencies specified by the Wirral Safeguarding Children Partnership and using the Section 175 online audit tool provided by them for this purpose. - 17.3 The school's senior management and the governing body will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.